 "We are committed to making a decision on the location of the new crossing as soon as possible, but we recognise that whatever crossing location is chosen it will have significant impact for people in the area and the economy.

-"These are tough decisions to be made and must not be taken lightly."'Allowed to drift'
+"These are tough decisions to be made and must not be taken lightly."

 Paul Carter, leader of Conservative-controlled Kent County Council, said he was "disappointed" no decision had been made.